Rúrik Gíslason: Personal life

 Rúrik was a candidate for the centre-right Independence Party in the 2016 Icelandic parliamentary election and 2017 Icelandic parliamentary election.

 After Iceland's 2018 FIFA World Cup game against Argentina, Rúrik's Instagram profile went viral, as his followers increased by 250,000 after the game.
 His follower count was right over one million in June 2018, more than triple the size of Iceland's current population.

 In 2021, Rúrik appeared in the action-comedy film Cop Secret, directed by Hannes Þór Halldórsson.

-He won Let's Dance in Germany with Renata Lusin.
+In 2021, he won Let's Dance in Germany with Renata Lusin.

+Rúrik appeared in the Netflix comedy film Eat Pray Bark, released in 2026.